 How to Care for Your Poinsettia Plant After Christmas

-In mid-April, cut the stems back to about four inches above the soil.
+In mid-April, cut the stems back to about four inches above the potting soil.
 Repot your poinsettia in a larger container with fresh potting mix.
 You can also cut back any parts of the plant that are faded or dead.
 Water thoroughly then put it back in its sunny window.

-Once nighttime temperatures remain consistently above 50 degrees, you can put the poinsettia outdoors, if you choose (though it’s also fine to keep it inside).
+Once nighttime temperatures remain consistently above 50 degrees, you can put the poinsettia plant outdoors, if you choose (though it’s also fine to keep it inside).
 Trim the plant again in July, removing about one inch of growth from each stem.
 Prune one more time in September, but this time, remove up to three inches.
 This will encourage side branching as long as you allow three or four leaves to remain on every shoot.

 As the fall moves in and nighttime temperatures get cooler (less than 55 degrees or so), you should bring your poinsettia back in.
 Continue the indoor care recommendations that you followed before.

 To get your plant to bloom for Christmas, you’ll need to provide it with short day lengths.
-Keep the poinsettia in complete darkness from about Columbus Day to Thanksgiving.
+Keep your poinsettia in complete darkness from about Columbus Day to Thanksgiving.
 Just put it in a closet (don’t forget to water it still!) for half the day and then put it back in front of the window for the other half.

 Other Options for Your Poinsettia